mdav43/australia-healthdata/README.md

 # australia-healthdata
-A colection of data reguarding the Australian Healthcare system
+A collection of data on the Australian Healthcare system

 ## Current List
 * List of all hospitals - as defined by the health department